 This factor is also overlooked to a great extent.
 It is essential to make sure that the vendor partner has sufficient working capital and is financially secure.
 There have been cases where the insourced workforce is not paid correctly by their employers, which affects their productivity.
 It is a classic case of ergonomics.

 Privacy and Confidentiality

-Numerous projects emphasize confidentiality factor.
+Numerous projects emphasize the confidentiality factor.
 There might be instances where a task cannot be outsourced merely because of the sophisticated nature and business goals entangled with it.
 But then, lack of workforce and budget issues drive a company to go for the insourcing route.
-This helps in keeping the work in-house and private while supplying it with necessary measurements.
+It helps in keeping the work in-house and private while supplying it with necessary measurements.

 There might be a variety of other factors out there depending upon client preferences and conditions.
 Irrespective of the vendor one chooses, starting a pilot project with a small team is always feasible to assess the outcome's scope in the long run and scale-up with time seeing the vendor's fitment with the business objectives and culture.